Advanced HeroQuest: Gameplay

 The game uses 12-sided dice for skill and combat resolution.
-Both heroes and monsters are defined by Weapon Skill, Ballistic Skill, Strength, Toughness, Wounds, Speed, Intelligence, and Bravery.
+Both heroes and monsters are defined by Weapon Skill, Bow Skill, Strength, Toughness, Wounds, Speed, Intelligence, and Bravery.

-Combat is resolved in melee by rolling a target figure that is determined by the difference between the target's and player's Weapon Skills; in ranged combat, the target number is determined by how far away the target is versus the character's Ballistic Skill.
+Combat is resolved in melee by rolling a target figure that is determined by the difference between the target's and player's Weapon Skills; in ranged combat, the target number is determined by how far away the target is versus the character's Bow Skill.
 In both cases, if the target number is achieved, the attacker rolls a number of dice determined by Strength and what weapon was being used.
 The number of dice that exceed the opponent's Toughness becomes the number of Wounds inflicted.

 Expansion

-An expansion to Advanced HeroQuest called Terror In The Dark was released in 1991, adding new monsters, treasures and spells.
-The included quest featured the heroes being pitted against the Lichemaster, one of the adversaries from the original HeroQuest.
+An expansion to Advanced HeroQuest called Terror In The Dark was released in 1991, adding new monsters, treasures, and spells.
+The included quest featured the heroes being pitted against the Lichemaster, a powerful necromancer.

+Contrary to popular belief, the Lichemaster did not appear in the original HeroQuest game.
+Instead, this character is loosely based on Heinrich Kemmler, a necromancer from the Warhammer Fantasy Battle Lichemaster campaign.